-30.6.22 30.6.21
+30.6.23 30.6.22

-Basic salary ratio 8.8 8.5
+Basic salary ratio 8.5 8.8

-Total remuneration ratio 12.0 10.9
+Total remuneration ratio 12.8 12.0

-For the year ended 30 June 2022, the Group made payments to 2 (2021: 17) employees as a compensation for loss of office.
-The total amount of these payments was £23,488 (2021: £42,517).
+For the year ended 30 June 2023, the Group made payments to 3 employees for redundancy and payment in lieu of notice.
+In the prior year, the Group made the payment as a compensation for loss of office.
+The total amount of these payments was £7,074 (2022: £23,488).

 Navitas UK Holdings Limited is part of wider Group.
 Its ultimate parent company is Marron Group Holdings Pty Ltd. Marron Group Holdings Pty Ltd and its subsidiaries (referred to as 'Group') is a globally diversified business focused on the provision of educational services to domestic and overseas students.
-Navitas UK Holdings Limited has benefitted from shared resources within the Group which are billed via a management charge.
+Navitas UK Holdings Limited has benefitted from shared resources withinthe Group which are billed via a management charge.